Getting started

 window when the task finishes instead of holding it in

-(for Claude Code, claude -p) and exits on done.
+non-interactively (for Claude Code, claude -p)

 --wait blocks and hands back an exit code: 0 when